knpuniversity/symfony/knpu/ep2-fundamentals/install-bundles.md

 # Bundles

-Oh my gosh, you're back!
+Woh!
+You're back!
 Hey friend!
 Ok, I'm glad you're here: this is a *big* episode for us.
 We're about to learn some of the most critical concepts that will *really* help you to master Symfony... and of course, impress all your friends.